BenficaPhil/nextflow-qiime2-pipeline/README.md

     * Greengenes2
     * GTDB_r220
   * The pipeline automatically downloads the classifier in the background, saving you time!
+ * --analysis_group, default: Treatment
+  * This group is the metadata column input in PERMANOVA for beta diversity significance.
+Change if your metadata column of interest is not called Treatmnent.
+ * --picrust2_version, default: 2.6.1
+  * Can be changed if SCINet updates to a new version

 ### Example of a customized pipeline command
 ```